karatelabs/karate/README.md

 For details on what actually goes into a script or `*.feature` file, refer to the [syntax guide](#syntax-guide).

 ## IDE Support
 Many popular text editors such as [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevejpurves.cucumber) have support for the [Gherkin](https://docs.cucumber.io/gherkin/) syntax.
 Using a Java IDE with Cucumber-JVM support is recommended for the best developer experience.
+Also check out the [Karate plugin for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=kirkslota.karate-runner) created by Kirk Slota.

 ### Running in Eclipse or IntelliJ
 If you use the open-source [Eclipse Java IDE](http://www.eclipse.org), you should consider installing the free [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/).
 It provides syntax coloring, and the best part is that you can 'right-click' and run Karate test scripts without needing to write a single line of Java code.